austral-electronics/QuantumCM4/README.md

 # Quantum CM4 OEM - Rugged Mission Computer / IoT Gateway

 - **Makes it as easy as possible to build your next smart project operating in hostile environment** with a solution **100% compatible with the Raspberry Pi Ecosystem** and designed for professional use and suitable for real-time applications and browser-based remote displays.
-- **Shrink your team and schedule :** Focus on your core business by using a proven rugged hardware and a mainstream software solution.
+- **Shrink your team and schedule :** Focus on your core business by using a yet proven rugged hardware and a mainstream software solution.
 Develop from day one and take advantage of the support and examples of the largest developer community.
 - **Hardware flexibility :** Choose the memory, the storage, the WIFI option from a single unit.
 We can customize the expansion board, put your logo or add functionality for very low volumes.
 If a high level of integration is required, the Quantum CM4 bare electronic boards can also be integrated into your system (only 20g).
 - **Develop at warp speed :** Connect an instrument to the cloud, datalog, make a web live data dashboard, troubleshoot... in minutes and accessible to all !!!. it's possible.
 If it is suitable for your application, you can freely use [ezIoT SDK](https://github.com/austral-electronics/wiki/wiki/Quantum-SDK), our fast system integration solution based on [Node-RED](https://nodered.org/) visual flow creator, which offers you a library of nearly 4000 [nodes](https://github.com/austral-electronics/wiki/wiki/Quantum-nodes-collection) to connect everything.

 ## Overview <a name="overview"></a>

-The **Quantum CM4 is a waterproof industrial platform, marinized, miniaturized, lightweight, with a wide temperature range and a very low power consumtion**.
+The **Quantum CM4 is a SWaP platform : Industrial with a wide temperature range, marinized IP67, miniaturized and very lightweight, very low power consumtion**.
 It integrates a powerful quad core ARM processor, many Industrial, Marine, and Automotive field buses, Galvanic isolation, Protections, Watchdog, RTC with GNSS Time synchronisation, Wireless and a huge storage for your datalogs.

-- ***Many Field Interfaces** :*
+- ***Field Interfaces** :*
+  - **M12 Connectors** : Cables available on the shelf
   - **Wireless** : WIFI, Bluetooth, BLE
   - **Ethernet** : Modbus TCP, Profinet, ETherNet/IP, BACnet, OPC-UA, MQTT, DDS, Websocket, ZMQ, UDP, TCP, NMEA OneNet...
   - **2xCANbus** : NMEA2000, J1939, CANopen...
   - **3xSerials** : RS232, RS485, RS422, Modbus RTU, NMEA0183...